When you’ve decided to look for support with your content, you want to weigh up the various options to ensure you make the right choice.

 We also have our book, Content 10x: More Content, Less Time, Maximum Results, which provides you with an introduction to content repurposing and guidance on how to repurpose almost every type of content.
 And there’s also the Content 10x Toolkit, which shows you exactly how to repurpose your videos and podcasts (including how to launch a podcast).

-3. Outsource to Various Freelancers
+3. Hire Freelancers

 Hiring specialists to help is a great idea.
 Depending on how much content you want and how many different types and platforms you’re focusing on, you may end up managing an army of freelancers.
 If you were to replicate our services, we estimate that you’d be working with at least eight specialist freelancers.
 And, as specialists, as you would expect, they are also costly.